Eva Marcille: Modeling

+In February 2012, Marcille walked for the Sachika Fall 2012 runway.

 Television work

-Marcille has guest-starred on several series on UPN and The CW Network.
-Her guest-star credits include two episodes of Kevin Hill, one episode of Smallville, one episode of Everybody Hates Chris, and one episode of The Game as herself.
-Marcille has also appeared on Tyler Perry's House of Payne.

-In addition, Marcille hosted BET J's reality show My Model Looks Better Than Your Model, as well as Rip the Runway on BET.
+In 2005, Marcille guest starred in the "Cardiac Episode" and "Through the Looking Glass" episodes of the UPN legal drama series, Kevin Hill, as Sandra Clark.
+In August, she took part in the fifth episode of the debut season of MTV's sketch comedy, Nick Cannon Presents Wild 'N Out along with T.I.

+From 2006 to 2007, she hosted the BET J reality show My Model Looks Better Than Your Model.
+In May 2006, she appeared in the Fox Television Studios produced, The Wedding Album, portraying the role of Gretchen, the sassy roommate of Tara Summers' character, Milla.
+In September, she acted as Vanessa in her first major film Crossover, where she acted alongside Anthony Mackie and Wayne Brady.

+In 2007, she guest starred in two of The CW's series, her first being the comedy drama, The Game, where she played a dramatized version of herself in the "Out of Bounds" episode, and the second being the superhero series Smallville, where she played Tyler Crenshaw, a villainous beauty queen, in the episode, "Fierce".
+The same year, she would haves roles in the Chris Rock-led romantic comedy I Think I Love My Wife, as Hope, and the "Everybody Hates Minimum Wage" episode of Everybody Hates Chris as Ms. Crabtree.

+In 2008, she joined the cast of The Young and the Restless as a young mother named Tyra Hamilton.
+After a few months, her character, who was planned to be temporary was made permanent, appearing in 72 episodes overall.
+In 2009, Marcille was nominated for two NAACP Image Awards for Outstanding Actress in a Daytime Drama Series for her Y&R role.
+In June 2009, she participated in the BET prank show Played by Fame, where contestants have nightmarish dates with celebrities.

 Furthermore, she has appeared in several music videos, including "Baby" by Angie Stone (featuring Betty Wright), 50 Cent's "I Get Money" and Jamie Foxx's "DJ Play a Love Song".

-Marcille was cast as a regular on a FOX show called The Wedding Album in 2006, but FOX canceled it before it aired.

-In 2005, Marcille appeared in a first-season episode of the MTV improv show Nick Cannon Presents Wild 'N Out.
-In December 2007, Marcille played a featured role in an episode of Smallville.

-In 2008, she joined the cast of The Young and the Restless as a young mother named Tyra Hamilton.
-After a few months, her character, who was planned to be temporary was made permanent.
-In 2009, Marcille was nominated for two NAACP Image Award for Outstanding Actress in a Daytime Drama Series for her Y&R role.

-In film, her credits include The Walk, Crossover, and I Think I Love My Wife.

-She appeared in a June 2009 episode of the BET prank show Played by Fame, where contestants have nightmarish dates with celebrities.

-She hosted the first season of the Oxygen reality series Hair Battle Spectacular in 2010.
+In 2011, she hosted the second season of the Oxygen reality competition series, Hair Battle Spectacular.
 In August 2013, Marcille appeared in the video clip "J'accélère (I accelerate)" by French rapper Rohff.

-On August 5, 2015, Marcille was in the main cast as the role of Tara in the TV One series Born Again Virgin.
+On August 5, 2015, Marcille began appearing in the TV One series Born Again Virgin as the role of Tara.

 In February 2016, she was in a reality series titled About the Business.
 In August 2017, Marcille competed in the first season of VH1's Scared Famous, which premiered on October 23, 2017.
-She joined the tenth season of The Real Housewives of Atlanta as a friend of NeNe Leakes and was promoted to a full-time cast member in 2018 for the eleventh season.
-She departed the series after two seasons in 2020.
+In November, she began appearing on the Bravo reality show, The Real Housewives of Atlanta, in a recurring capacity as a friend of NeNe Leakes.
+The following year, she was promoted to being a full-time cast member for the eleventh season.
+She remained a main cast member until her departure in 2020.

-In June 2021, BET+ began streaming All The Queen's Men, starring Marcille as Marilyn "Madam" DeVille.
-The series is executive produced by Tyler Perry and Christian Keyes.
+In June 2021, BET+ began streaming the Tyler Perry directed drama series, All The Queen's Men, starring Marcille as Marilyn "Madam" DeVille.